 Once an award year has closed (is no longer in the performance, liquidation, or suspension periods), a school will not be able to return funds to a specific program.
 However, a school can return funds even when a year is closed.
-To return funds from an award year that is closed a school uses the "Miscellaneous Awards" section at the bottom of the "Create Refunds" screen.
-(Note that because refunds made in the "Miscellaneous Awards" section are not program specific, if you have to return funds from multiple closed awards you can lump them together in one refund.)
+To return funds from an award year that is closed a school uses the "Miscellaneous Refunds" tab at the top of the "Create Refunds" screen.
+(Note that because refunds made in the "Miscellaneous Refunds" section are not program specific, if you have to return funds from multiple closed awards you can lump them together in one refund.)

-To return funds that originated in what is now a closed award, on the "Create Refunds" screen, scroll down to the section headed "Miscellaneous Awards."
+To return funds that originated in what is now a closed award year, on the "Create Refunds" screen, select the tab "Miscellaneous Refunds" and click the "Continue" button.
 In the column "Refund Amount," enter the amount you want to return.
-In the next column ("Bank Account") select from the drop down menu the account from which you want the funds drawn.
-In the column "Refund Type," select from the drop down menu the type of refund you wish to make.
+In the next column ("Bank Account") select the account from which you want the funds drawn from the drop down menu.
+In the column "Refund Type," select the type of refund you wish to make from the drop down menu.
 For example, if you are returning a Title IV credit balance that you have discovered was never delivered to the appropriate student, you would select "Closed Awards."
 Once you have completed your entries, select "Continue" to navigate to the summary screen.
 If you believe information on the summary screen is correct, select the "Submit Refund Request(s)" button to process the refund (return).
 If you've completed the process correctly, you'll find yourself on the confirmation screen.
 From the confirmation screen, copy and save your tracking number.
 (If a refund has not been properly processed, an error message will be displayed at the top of the summary screen and you can select the "previous" button at the bottom of the screen to go back and correct your data.)